kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/Operation-Guide/Protection-Threshold-Set.md

 # Protection Threshold Setting

-1. Navigate to the console->Basic Anti-DDoS, base protection, find the IP of the public network that needs to be modified, enter the basic information page, as follows:
+1. Navigate to the console->Anti-DDoS Basic, find the IP of the public network IP that needs to be modified, enter the basic information page, as follows:

 ![Create Subject](https://github.com/jdcloudcom/cn/blob/edit/image/Basic%20Anti-DDos/threshold01.png)